Skip to navigation Skip to content

 Birth registration

-To be eligible for a newborn child, parent(s) must notify Services Australia they have registered, or have applied to register, the child's birth with the State/Territory Births registry.
-Customers may notify this verbally.
+To be eligible for a newborn child, parent(s) must have notified Services Australia they had registered, or had applied to register, the child's birth with the State/Territory Births registry.
+Customers could notify this verbally.

 • stillborn children